voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 Groups
 ------

-User groups in FiftyOne Teams allow organization admins to manage a collection of users as a single entity.
+User groups in FiftyOne Enterprise allow organization admins to manage a collection of users as a single entity.
 This simplifies the process of assigning permissions to multiple users, making it more efficient to control access to datasets.